siegerts/printful/README.md

 orders = pf.get('orders')
 ```

-The Printful class extends the [Requests](http://docs.python-requests.org/en/latest/) library so data, param, json, etc. can be passed just as you would with requests.
+The Printful class extends the [Requests](http://docs.python-requests.org/en/latest/) library so _data_, _param_, _json_, etc. can be passed just as you would with requests.

 ```python
 address = {